tanish-j/Telecom-Churn/README.md

 Before you begin, ensure you have met the following requirements:

 Python 3.x: Make sure Python is installed on your system.
 You can download it from python.org.
-Jupyter Notebook: Install Jupyter Notebook for running and editing the notebook.
+1: Jupyter Notebook: Install Jupyter Notebook for running and editing the notebook.
-Required Libraries: The project requires several Python libraries such as pandas, numpy, matplotlib, seaborn, scikit-learn, etc.
+2: Required Libraries: The project requires several Python libraries such as pandas, numpy, matplotlib, seaborn, scikit-learn, etc.
    These can be installed using the requirements.txt file.

 ## Installing
 Follow these steps to get a development environment running.

-1: Clone the Repository
+1. Clone the Repository
    First, you need to clone the repository to your local machine.
 This will create a local copy of the repository on your computer. git clone https://github.com/yourusername/telecom-churn.git cd telecom-churn

-2: Navigate to the Repository Directory
+2. Navigate to the Repository Directory
    After cloning the repository, navigate into the repository directory.
 This is where all the project files are located.
    For Windows:
    python -m venv venv
    venv\Scripts\activate
    For MacOS/Linux:
    python3 -m venv venv

-   source venv/bin/activate
-3: Install the Prerequisites
+3. Install the Prerequisites
    Ensure all the prerequisites are installed.
 You can use the provided requirements.txt file to install all the necessary packages at once. pip install -r requirements.txt

 4: Open Jupyter Notebook
    Launch Jupyter Notebook to interact with the project code, especially if you have Jupyter notebooks as part of your project. jupyter notebook

 5: Run the Python Script
    If you have a Python script for analysis, you can run it directly in your Python environment or Jupyter Notebook.
    Here’s how to run a script named telecom_churn_analysis.py: python telecom_churn_analysis.py
-By following these steps, you should have your development environment set up and ready to run the project.

 ## Running the Script
 Once you have set up the environment and installed all the prerequisites, you can run the Python script to perform the analysis.